Royal Canin Information

 Guar Gum and Carrageenan are found in Royal Canin wet/canned food recipes, and both of these ingredients are used as binding agents.

 Binding agents are found in wet pet food recipes to help give the food a consistent texture and appearance.
-Outside of this function, they do not provide significant nutrition.
+Outside of this binding function, they do not provide significant nutrition or any other purpose.

-If you would like to understand more about Carrageenan and where it comes from, read our article Carrageenan In Dog Food.
+If you would like to understand more about these two ingredients and where they come from, read our articles Guar Gum In Pet Food & Carrageenan In Dog Food.

 Royal Canin Animal Testing